srfoster/books/frontend/public/raw.md

     * Heuristics
       - Cognitive biases/distortions
     * Set theory.
 Venn diagrams.
 Category analysis
     * Reps => memory
     * Attention and meta attention

+    * Non-linear learning.
+Outside-in vs inside-out.
+Bottom-up vs Top-down.

+    * Domain Expertise !=> Teaching Expertise
+      - "Beginner mind" is incomprehensible.
+(You are alone...)
+      - Our classrooms are all we've seen

-    * Cost of optimization
+    * Optimization
+      - Being "lazy" is okay.
+Time and energy saving is unavoidable.
+(Panda as a spirit animal)
+      - Overoptimization?
-      - Slow is bad (yes, but how bad?
+        * Slow is bad (yes, but how bad?
 Pointing out slowness slows things down...)

     * Other Resonant Ideas?

+    * Critical thinking about critical thinking.
+      - Purpose?
+Self-correction.

 History